masolimano/maneage/README-hacking.md

 The configuration-Makefiles are those that satisfy these two wildcards:
-`reproduce/software/config/installation/*.mk` (for building the necessary software when you run `./configure`) and `reproduce/analysis/config/*.mk` (for the high-level analysis, when you run `.local/bin/make`).
+`reproduce/software/config/installation/*.mk` (for building the necessary software when you run `./project configure`) and `reproduce/analysis/config/*.mk` (for the high-level analysis, when you run `./project make`).
 These Makefiles don't actually have any rules, they just have values for various free parameters throughout the configuration or analysis.
 Open a few of them to see for yourself.
 These Makefiles must only contain raw Make variables (project configurations).
 By "raw" we mean that the Make variables in these files must not depend on variables in any other configuration-Makefile.
 This is because we don't want to assume any order in reading them.
 It is also very important to *not* define any rule, or other Make construct, in these configuration-Makefiles.